isachinkamal/Kore.ai-Notes/README.md

 ## Future of Kore.ai

-   ✔ Hyper-personalization with predictive AI.
+   ✔ Hyper-personalization with the predictive AI.

    ✔ Autonomous AI agents that handle end-to-end customer journeys.